ombori/grid-docs/grid-pim/api.md

 - UAE base URL: `https://product-uae.azurewebsites.net/api/tenants/`

 > In every endpoint you will need to replace `{base-url}` with the URL specified above.

-?> With the creation of your tenant a tenant index name will be generated for you, if you do not have this please reach out to your contact within Ombori.
-Once you've received your Tenant index, you can insert this into the URL's where you'll see `{tenant-index}`.
+?> `{tenant-id}` is your tenant id in the grid console ?> `{environment}` is any defined environment you have in grid console where you want your products data to live.

 The following endpoints are available in the API currently.